AnbarasanJ24/JS-Interview-Library/src/section 5/introduction.md

     # All three sorts average and worst time complexity is O (N^2)
     # O (N) for bubble and insertion sort, where O (N^2) for selection sort
     # Space complexity is O (N)

+# All abover sorts are comparison sorts, we nned to compare element with element then will decide the sorting place

+# we can do better using radix sort which is used to sort integer only not strings